ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Interface at the KDC {#kdc-if}

 The KDC provides its interface by hosting the following resources.
-Note that the root url-path "ace-group" used hereafter is a default name; implementations are not required to use this name, and can define their own instead.
+Note that the root url-path "/ace-group" used hereafter is a default name; implementations are not required to use this name, and can define their own instead.
 The Interface Description (if=) Link Target Attribute value "ace.group" is registered in {{if-ace-group}} and can be used to describe this interface.

 If request messages sent to the KDC as well as success response messages from the KDC include a payload and specify a Content-Format, those messages MUST have Content-Format set to application/ace-groupcomm+cbor, defined in {{content-type}}.
 CBOR labels for the message parameters are defined in {{params}}.